 - 4 units, Letter, 3 lec/3 lab

 - DA, CSU

-- Prerequisite: DRAFT 050 or Eng Gen 111

-- This course emphasizes the drawing of production tools such as drill jigs, machine fixtures, and dies similar to those

-used in industry.
+- This course emphasizes the drawing of production tools such as drill jigs, machine fixtures, and dies similar to those used in industry.
 Special attention is given to the development of production standards required by industry.